pylp/pylpchanged/README.md

 Without parameters, **pylpchanged** will wait for the destination stream (i.e. `pylp.dest`) to compare the last result with the source files.

-For a faster execution, you can pass directly the destination path like this:
+For a faster execution you can pass directly the destination path like this:

 ```python
 import pylp